agentmorris/MegaDetector/megadetector.md

 ### Install the MegaDetector Python package

 Once you're at your Miniforge prompt, we recommend creating a Python "virtual environment" where you will install MegaDetector stuff.
-A virtual environment is a set of Python tools that exist in their own little universe, so they don't bother other Python tools that you have installed in other universes.
+A virtual environment is a set of Python tools that exist in their own private universe, so they don't bother other Python tools that you have installed in other universes on your computer.
 To create an environment called "megadetector", open your Miniforge prompt and run this:

 `mamba create -n megadetector python=3.11 pip -y`